lan05908/lan05908/README.md

 ### Hi there 👋

 Hi, this is Joseph, I am a computer science major studying in University of St.Thomas.
-Here are some of my project through out my college life.
+Here are some of my projects I worked on.
 Feel free to take a look!

 ### Simple Web Page Calculator
 https://github.com/lan05908/simple-web-calculator